LucasSwierad/DogClassification/README.md

-Dog Breed Classification
+# Dog Breed Classification

 Introduction to Machine Learning (Project 2)

+## 🌟 Highlights

+- Some functionality made easy!
+- This problem handled
+- etc.

+## ℹ️ Overview

 This project focuses on building and evaluating a convolutional neural network (CNN) to classify images of dogs by breed.
 Using PyTorch, we train models on labeled image data and analyze the effects of preprocessing, architecture choices, and hyperparameters on classification performance.

 The goal of this project is to gain hands-on experience with deep learning pipelines, including data loading, model training, validation, and performance evaluation.

 Dataset